Skip to Content

 • We strongly discourage any employer from withdrawing offers, altering base compensation, or drastically changing the position timeframe.

-• If you must rescind an offer, shorten the length of an internship, or significantly delay a student’s start date, please contact us so we can assist you in this difficult situation.
+• If you must rescind an offer, shorten the length of an internship, or significantly delay a student’s start date, please contact us prior to that action so we can assist you in this difficult situation.

-• The Daniels School cannot indemnify employers from employment liability.
+• Business Career Services cannot indemnify employers from employment liability.

 Student Accountability